JuliaPlots/AbstractPlotting.jl/docs/src/basic-tutorial.md

 ## First plot

-Makie has many different plotting functions, one of the most common ones is `lines`.
+Makie has many different plotting functions, one of the most common ones is [lines](@ref).
 You can just call such a function and your plot will appear if your coding environment can show png or svg files.
 Remember that we called `AbstractPlotting.inline!(true)`, so no window will open.